asyks/contact-api/README.md

 ## TODO

 Given more time to work on the project, there's a number of things I'd add or improve.
+I hadn't worked with flask in a while, and had to brush up on some of the basic concepts.
+In many cases I chose simple solutions the I felt met the requirements in leiu of more robust options.
 In rough order of importance:

   * Moving the model class to a separate module - keeping the model and views in the same module seemed like the easiest way to ensure that everything references